cjerdonek/molt/README.md

 This is equivalent to--

-    $ python -m molt.commands.molt --run-tests
+    $ python -m molt.commands.molt --run-tests [plus more options]

-In particular, to test from source any molt command (of the form)--
+In particular, to test from source any molt command of the form--

     $ molt [options] [DIRECTORY]